How To Multiply A Square Root By A Square Root

 The Role of Square Roots in Financial Modeling

 In finance, square roots are used in calculating volatility, a measure of how much the price of an asset fluctuates over time.
 The Black-Scholes model, a cornerstone of options pricing theory, relies heavily on square roots to estimate the standard deviation of returns.
-Furthermore, risk management techniques often involve calculating the square root of variance to determine the level of risk associated with an investment portfolio.
+Adding to this, risk management techniques often involve calculating the square root of variance to determine the level of risk associated with an investment portfolio.

 Advancements in Algorithms for Approximating Square Roots